 Play Therapy Certification Near Me

 If you are a Licensed Marriage and Family Therapist, Licensed Clinical Social Worker, Licensed Professional Clinical Counselor, or Licensed Educational Psychologist near San Francisco, then you are in luck.
 The Academy for Play Therapy Training is located in the San Francisco Bay area and all workshops are held at Treehouse Family Counseling Services 8 Crow Canyon Court, Suite 205, San Ramon, CA 94583.

-We also offer an intensive multiple day retreat once a year where clinicians can explore the world of play therapy away from the distractions of everyday life and earn continuing education credits as required by the California Board of Behavioral Sciences.
+We also offer an intensive multiple day retreat once a year where clinicians can explore the world of play therapy away from the distractions of everyday life and earn continuing education credentials as required by the California Board of Behavioral Sciences.
 This exciting and interactive retreat is a three day play therapy experience for clinicians at every level.
 Spark It Up!
 Play Therapy Retreat is about growing your understanding of play therapy through experiential application of play and specialized training to better understand yourself as a play therapist and as a provider of the art of play therapy.
-Our 2020 retreat will be held at the beautiful San Damiano Retreat Center in the beautiful hills of Northern California.
+Our retreat will be held at the beautiful San Damiano Retreat Center in the beautiful hills of Northern California.

 At this retreat you will personally discover how to: